svix/svix-webhooks/bridge/README.md

 For detail on the `message` field, see: <https://api.svix.com/docs#tag/Message/operation/v1.message.create>

-Receivers can accept arbitrary body data but their outputs require a JSON object with a `payload` field representing the message to publish.
+Receivers can accept arbitrary body data but the outputs require a JSON object with a `payload` field representing the message to publish.

 ```json